NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 # 5. Testing contracts

 Writing automated tests when building smart contracts is of crucial importance, as your user's money is what's at stake.

-To test our contract, we are going to use **Hardhat Network**, a local Ethereum network designed for development that is built-in and the default network in **Hardhat**.
+To test our contract, we are going to use Hardhat Network, a local Ethereum network designed for development that is built-in and the default network in Hardhat.
 You don't need to setup anything to use it.

 In our tests we're going to use ethers.js to interact with the Ethereum contract we built in the previous section, and [Mocha](https://mochajs.org/) as our test runner.